ietf-wg-jose/json-web-proof/draft-ietf-jose-json-web-proof.md

 Implementations are required to understand the specific Parameters defined by this specification that are designated as "MUST be understood" and process them in the manner defined in this specification.
 All other Parameters defined by this specification that are not so designated MUST be ignored when not understood.
 Unless listed as a critical Parameter, per (#critDef), all Parameters not defined by this specification MUST be ignored when not understood.

+Parameters provide for a common semantic meaning across applications.
+However, applications are responsible for defining which parameters are appropriate for desired security and privacy properties.
+Implementations MUST NOT assume the presence of a parameter indicates certain processing steps are to be performed, unless specified by the application.

 ## JWP Header